maciejfedor/clinic_appointments/README.md

 ### lefthook

-Lefthook is set up as a pre-commit hook which runs rubocop and
+Lefthook is set up as a pre-commit hook which runs rubocop and brakeman

 ```
 lefthook install